cherradiyacyn/scratch-2d-room-designer/README.md

 # 🧱 Scratch 2D Room Designer

-A simple Excel-based level designer that helps you build 2D platformer layouts for Scratch games.
+A simple Excel-based level designer that helps you build layouts for 2D Scratch games.
 Design rooms on a grid visually, then export clean coordinate data directly into Scratch.

 ---